-There are many different preconceptions we have about aging.
-Consider some of these myths about getting older and share them with your family and friends:
+There are many different preconceptions we have about getting older.
+Consider some of these myths about aging and share them with your family and friends.

 While aging does bring on additional health concerns and illnesses, not each and every adult will develop dementia.
 In fact, according to the World Health Organization, only 5 in 100 adults ages 60 and older develop dementia.